Abstract Geometric Paintings and Sculptures by Artists from Argentina and Uruguay, 1950-1980.

 b.
 1939, Buenos Aires, Argentina - d.
 2014, Buenos Aires, Argentina

 Rogelio Polesello studied at the Escuela Nacional de Bellas Artes Manuel Belgrano and graduated from the Escuela de Artes Visuales Prilidiano Pueyrredón as a professor of print, drawing and illustration in 1958.

-Influenced by the Uruguayan artist Torres-García and the Argentinean Pettoruti, Polesello has taken the Constructivist tradition in Latin America, with its search for order through geometric abstraction, to a new level, defining geometry in human terms in his work that is both full of vitality and sensual interaction.
+Polesello took on the Constructivist tradition in Latin America, with its search for order through geometric abstraction, to a new level, defining geometry in human terms in his work that is both full of vitality and sensual interaction.

 Please click for CVAugusto Torres

 b.
 1913 Tarrasa, Spain - d.
 1992 Barcelona, Spain

 The eldest son of Joaquín Torres-García, Augusto was an active participant in his father's artistic life.
 Growing up primarily in Italy and France, the young artist met many of the great figures of twentieth century art, including Pablo Picasso, Piet Mondrian, and Joan Miró.
 During the 1930s, while living in Paris with his family, Augusto was the apprentice of the sculptor Julio González and studied drawing in Amedée Ozenfant’s academy.
 Introduced to North African and American Indian art by the painter Jean Hélion, it was also in Paris that the artist developed his lifelong passion for tribal and primitive art.